 When you arrive at your local bike shop, money in hand, eager to buy that shiny new mountain bike you spotted in the window, it will invariably be fitted with flat pedals or, sometimes with no pedals at all.
 Should you stay with the flats, or purchase a set of “clipless” pedals?

-Most cyclists started their riding career from an early age with flat pedals.
+Most cyclists start with flat pedals.
 However, most serious mountain bikers prefer to fit clipless pedals.
 Downhill cyclists are the exception as they will often remove their feet from the pedal during a descent.
 Each style of the pedal has its pros and cons.

 For most mountain biking purposes, clipless pedals are the better option.
 And while flats are great in some applications, we feel that clipless is the way to go for most of the mountain bikers out there.
 Here’s why:

 To clear up and address any confusion, the first thing to say is that “clipless” pedals actually clip your feet to the pedal.

 The term clipless essentially refers to the difference between the early method of securing the rider to the pedal surface, which was a system of clips and straps over the foot, and the modern method using a system of cleats screwed to the sole of the riding shoe, and a locking mechanism built into the pedal.

 It should also be said that, if you decide to go with the clipless option, your choice of shoe is important.
 Due to the smaller surface area of most clipless pedals, the power you lay down can only be efficiently transferred with a stiff-soled riding shoe.

 Clipless pedals are pretty ubiquitous in road cycling but in mountain biking circles, there are passionate advocates for both styles, flat and clipless.